 Poodles and other small breeds of dogs may not shed as much as larger breeds.
 Before checking with your vet, it is important to make sure that your household is free of parasites like fleas and ticks.
 This is because they might be causing your dog to shed while itching.

-Dogs with long hairs will need regular grooming including brushing after a bath.
+Dogs with long hair will need regular grooming including brushing after a bath.

 This will ensure that your dog sheds the short hair once rather than spreading all over the house.
 However, you should consider grooming him to remove excessive hair.